Away nears 100K stylish suitcases sold as it raises $20M

 What do people actually want in luggage?
 A phone charger, unbreakable exterior, and maximum packing space at a resonable price is what Away discovered.
 So it built a line of sleek but expansive polycarbonite suitcases equipped with battery packs, and sold them direct-to-consumer.

-Now after selling nearly 100,000 suitcases and generating $20 million in revenue, Away has raised a $20 million Series B led by existing investor Global Founders Capital plus Forerunner Ventures and Accel Partners.
+Now after selling nearly 100,000 suitcases and generating $20 million in revenue, Away has raised a $20 million Series B led by existing investor Global Founders Capital plus Forerunner Ventures, Comcast Ventues, and Accel Partners.
 They were attracted by Away’s $50 million revenue run rate and strong unit economics that should make it profitable this year.

 The cash brings Away to $31 million raised, and will fund its entry into retail with plans to open four to six retail stores.
 Next, Away seeks to become a lifestyle brand with its new podcast and forthcoming print and digital magazine.